sadaigm/ai-as-agent/README.md

 2. **Efficiency**: Specialized roles allow AI agents to perform tasks more efficiently by focusing on specific functions and contexts.
 3. **Scalability**: Managing multiple agents with distinct roles enables users to scale their AI operations, handling various tasks simultaneously.
 4. **Enhanced Capabilities**: Integrating tools with AI agents extends their functionality, allowing them to perform complex tasks like fetching data from APIs or executing specific functions.
+5. **Process Automation**: Workflows enable users to automate complex processes by chaining together multiple agents and tools in a predefined sequence.

 #### Critical Usage